 relation -t unordered -f /usr/lib/news/active -b newsgroup relation -t unordered -f /usr/lib/uucp/L.sys -b ldotsys relation -t ordered -f $MAILBIN/db/hosts.transport -d pathalias transport |

-The final argument for the relation is not preceeded by an option letter.
+is not preceeded by an option letter.
 It specifies

 the name the relation is known under.
 Note that it is quite possible for different relations to use the same database

-(like in case of “bind”).
+(like in case of “bind

 Some sample relation definitions are in figure Figure 13-4.
 That fragment defines a set of relations that can be accessed in the same way, using the same names, independent of their actual definition.

-CHECK! (-i option!)
+option!)
 As the comment

 says, the relation name aliases has special significance to the